ALL STATE DATA UPDATED FOR 2023!

 Tennessee Initial Application Approval Over Time

-As the table and the below chart show, Tennessee is on par with the Initial Applications going back to at least 2010.
-In 2020, Tennssee ranked 31st in the nation in terms of percentage approval of Initial Applications.
+As the table and the below chart show, Tennessee is very close Initial Applications going back to at least 2011.
+In 2022, Tennessee ranked 28th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have improved in Tennessee over the last few years, they still are well below the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Tennessee Reconsideration Approval Over Time

-As the table and the below chart indicate, Tennessee is above the national average when it comes to Approvals at the Reconsideration level.
-In 2020, Tennessee ranked 14th in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, Tennessee is on par with the national average when it comes to Approvals at the Reconsideration level.
+In 2022, Tennessee ranked 32nd in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 Tennessee Hearings Approval Over Time